 M79.1 – Myalgia

 If rib pain is muscular (such as from strain, overuse, or postural issues), this code is ideal.
+This serves as the icd 10 code for muscle strain chest and icd 10 code for chest wall muscle strain when affecting the thoracic region.

 General Pain Codes